The 2016 Dive Awards for the utility industry

-Once the world’s largest renewable energy developer, SunEdison’s bankruptcy threw into doubt the financial security of the renewable energy sector and of the viability of the yieldco, a popular financing tool for such companies.
+Once the world’s largest renewable energy developers, SunEdison’s bankruptcy threw into doubt the financial security of the renewable energy sector and of the viability of the yieldco, a popular financing tool for such companies.
 It was a lightning-quick series of events that felled the renewable giant.

 Missed project deadlines, a $11.7 billion debt load and an expensive acquisition of rooftop solar developer Vivint Solar contributed to its downfall within the past year.
 SunEdison’s bankruptcy also took down flow battery developer Imergy, which had partnered with the company for microgrid projects in India.